ZalarA/zalara.github.io/readme.md

 ## In preparation

-* with <a href="https://rnailwal.github.io/">R. Nailwal</a>: Gaussian quadratures with prescribed nodes via moment theory
 * with [S. Yoo](https://mathscinet.ams.org/mathscinet/author?authorId=1048067): Bivariate Truncated Moment Sequences with the Column Relation XY=X^m + q(X) and q of degree m-1.
 * with [M. Kummer](https://tu-dresden.de/mn/math/geometrie/kummer): Positive polynomials and the truncated moment problem on plane cubics.
 * with [A. Bhardwaj](https://www.researchgate.net/profile/Abhishek-Bhardwaj-25): Flat extensions for cubic curves in Weierstrass form.